Subscribe: Bond Medical Entry News

 The first of its kind in Australia, National Institute of Education (NIE) has launched its Advanced Medical Interview Entry (AMIET) Program in 2019, a preeminent and personally-tailored, psychologically sound, research-based program for developing aspiring doctors and helping them gain entry into medical school.

 To put together this program, NIE educational consultants have joined forces with psychological scientists, presentation coaches, medical professionals, psychological consultants and university medical program admissions specialists to create a four-part training program that is as thorough as it is unique.

-The AMIET 12-hour program can be booked in full as four separate 3-hour sessions, and receive the training via Skype or Zoom.
+The AMIET 12-hour program can be booked in full (as four separate 3-hour sessions, and receive the training via Zoom).

 Luan Williams is the renowned AMIET program coach.
 See Luan's Profile.